Study of Neutron Star Properties under the Two-Flavor Quark NJL Model: Conclusion

 \section{Conclusion}

 In this paper, we have constructed and systematically studied an Equation of State (EOS) for hadron-quark hybrid stars.
-The model describes hadronic matter using the BSR6 parameter set of relativistic mean-field theory and high-density quark matter using a two-flavor Nambu-Jona-Lasinio (NJL) model that includes both scalar and vector interactions.
-A core element of our work was the use of a quintic polynomial interpolation method ensuring $C^2$ continuity to build a smooth transition region from the hadronic to the quark phase.
-This approach not only ensures the thermodynamic self-consistency and causality of the EOS over the entire density range but also provides a flexible framework for exploring the physical properties of the phase transition region.
+The model describes hadronic matter using the unified DDME2 density-dependent relativistic mean-field model and high-density quark matter using a two-flavor Nambu-Jona-Lasinio (NJL) model.
+A core element of our work was the use of a quintic polynomial interpolation method ensuring $C^2$ continuity to build a smooth hadron-quark crossover.
+Our primary goal was to test whether this hybrid star model could resolve the central tension in multi-messenger astronomy: the need for a "stiff" EOS at high densities to support massive pulsars, and a "soft" EOS at intermediate densities to satisfy radius and tidal deformability constraints.

-Our primary goal was to test whether this hybrid star model could resolve a central tension in multi-messenger astronomy: the existence of massive pulsars requires the EOS to be sufficiently "stiff" at high densities, while constraints on tidal deformability from gravitational wave events require the EOS to be relatively "soft" at intermediate densities.
-Through a systematic scan and analysis of the model's key parameters—the quark matter vector coupling constant $G_V$ and the phase transition endpoint coefficient $BU$—we have reached the following core conclusions:

-\begin{enumerate} \item \textbf{We successfully constructed a hybrid EOS that simultaneously satisfies all key current astronomical observational constraints.} Taking the benchmark parameter set (Set 1) as an example, its predicted maximum neutron star mass is $M_{max} = 2.20 M_\odot$, which fully satisfies the observational lower limit from massive pulsars like PSR J0740+6620 \autocite{Salmi_2024_PSRJ0740, Cromartie_2019}.
-At the same time, its predicted radius for a $1.4 M_\odot$ neutron star is $R_{1.4} = 12.27$ km, which is highly compatible with NICER satellite observations of PSR J0030+0451 and PSR J0437-4715 \autocite{Riley_2019_PSRJ0030, Bogdanov_2019_J0437}.
-More importantly, the model's tidal deformability parameter is $\Lambda_{1.4} = 352.97$, significantly below the strict upper limit of $\Lambda_{1.4} \lesssim 800$ from the gravitational wave event GW170817 \autocite{Abbott_2018_GW170817EOS}.
-This result strongly demonstrates that a hybrid star with a hadron-quark phase transition is a self-consistent and highly promising physical picture for explaining neutron star observations.

-\item \textbf{We revealed that the vector coupling constant $G_V$ is the key physical mechanism for controlling the maximum mass of neutron stars.} The analysis in Section 6 shows that the vector repulsion provided by $G_V$ is the main source of stiffening in the high-density EOS.
-As shown in Table \ref{tab:gv_comparison_properties_new}, As shown in Table 2, increasing the $G_V/G_S$ ratio from 0.40 to 0.50 directly raises the maximum mass from $2.16 M_\odot$ to $2.25 M_\odot$.
-This strong positive correlation indicates that $G_V$ is the core parameter ensuring the model can support massive neutron stars.
-Our analysis also shows that the explored range of $G_V$ is fully consistent with the causality condition.